Clinton-Davis/chow/README.md

 #### Images

 Images are used extensively in the site.
-The images we have chosen for the site are themed the same are the colour work well together.
+The pictures we have chosen for the site are themed the same are the colour work well together.

-The background image is of a country kitchen and has lovely soft colours.
+The background image has lovely soft colours.
 A light filter had it fit in the background and not take away from the main content of the webpage.

 <details>
 <summary>BackGround Image</summary>